 View cookie policy.

 Our MSci Biomedical Science is an Integrated Masters course that will open the door to a broad range of international career opportunities in this rapidly growing field.
-We’ll equip you with an understanding of the molecular principles that underlie biochemical reactions and biomedical processes.
-You’ll explore methods and research techniques that will enable you to understand and analyse current real-world biomedical problems and suggest solutions as well as hands-on practical experience in modern research.
+We will equip you with an understanding of the molecular principles that underlie biochemical reactions and biomedical processes.
+You will explore methods and research techniques that will enable you to understand and analyse current real-world biomedical problems and suggest solutions as well as hands-on practical experience in modern research.

 Topics include:

-At Essex, you’ll have the opportunity to handle and interpret quantitative data and carry out desk or laboratory-based research.
-You’ll be equipped with the key skills required for careers in biomedical science with an integrated understanding of biological, biochemical and molecular processes.
+At Essex, you will have the opportunity to handle and interpret quantitative data and carry out desk or laboratory-based research.
+You will be equipped with the key skills required for careers in biomedical science with an integrated understanding of biological, biochemical and molecular processes.
 We aim to provide you with an understanding of the multidisciplinary approaches to studying human disease and give advanced research skills that will enable a future career in the biomedical sciences sector.
-Your study areas include:

-With our Integrated Masters you’ll be able to fast track your degree and complete your final year in nine months compared to a regular MSc which usually takes twelve months.
+With our Integrated Masters, you will be able to fast track your degree and complete your final year in nine months compared to a regular MSc which usually takes twelve months.
 The course will cover key skills in biomedical science and provide you with the knowledge, understanding and hands-on experience required in this rapidly growing area of technology.

-When you combine your undergraduate and postgraduate study in one degree you’ll be equipped with a strong theoretical background, specialist expertise through independent research and practical insights into current commercial applications.
-These include structural biology, drug discovery, genomics and data analytics.
-This combination makes graduates from our course attractive candidates for many employers.
+When you combine your undergraduate and postgraduate study in one degree, you will be equipped with a strong theoretical background, specialist expertise through independent research and practical insights into current commercial applications.

 Why we're great.